Steven Guilbeault: Minister of Environment and Climate Change (2021–2025)

 In March 2022, Guilbeault issued the first Emissions Reduction Plan under the Canadian Net-Zero Emissions Accountability Act.
 Progress under the plan will be reviewed in progress reports produced in 2023, 2025, and 2027.
 Additional targets and plans will be developed for 2035 through to 2050.
 The 2030 Emissions Reduction Plan is Canada’s first detailed, comprehensive roadmap to reach the country’s emissions reduction target of 40 to 45 percent below 2005 levels by 2030.

-In April 2022, however, Guilbeault was specifically targeted by NDP and environmental organizations with criticisms of his government's approval of the Bay du Nord offshore oil project.
+In April 2022, Guilbeault was specifically targeted by NDP and environmental organizations with criticisms of his government's approval of an offshore oil project in the Bay du Nord property.

+In August 2023, Guilbeault was troubled by speculation over his engagement on a Chinese Communist Party board.
+His rebuttal was an accusation that opposition partisans were "trying to mislead Canadians" over his involvement, while various Chinese media outlets warned him not to take a "condescending tone".
+In December 2023 it was reported that his two-day trip to China cost taxpayers $140,000.
+In May 2024 he was summoned to appear before a Parliamentary committee and testify about his activities.

+Minister of Canadian Culture and Identity, Parks Canada and Quebec Lieutenant (2025–present)

+On March 14, 2025, Guilbeault was named to the newly created position of Minister of Canadian Culture and Identity, Parks Canada as well as the Quebec lieutenant in Mark Carney's cabinet.

+Guilbeault attracted controversy on July 1, 2025 after calling Harmonium lead vocalist and Quebec separatist Serge Fiori a "remarkable Canadian" following his death.

 Honours

 In 2009, Guilbeault became a member of the Cercle des Phénix de l’environnement du Québec.
 He is also an honorary fellow of the Royal Canadian Geographical Society.
 He was recognized as one of the 35 most influential figures in the past 35 years by the Fondation Marie-Vincent in 2010 and as an Americas Leader by the US magazine Americas Quarterly.

 In 2012 Guilbeault received the Médaille de l’Université de Montréal.
 In 2014, he received the Blanche-Lemco-Van-Ginkel award from the Ordre des urbanistes du Québec for his significant contribution to urban planning in Quebec.

 In 2016, Guilbeault received the Impératif français award recognizing his contribution to the vitality of the French language and French culture.